OUR FACILITATORS

 Wyman Rice

-Wyman grew up on a farm in Adair County, and has been drawing since as far back as he can remember.
+Wyman grew up on a farm in Adair County, Kentucky, and has been drawing since as far back as he can remember.
 There were no art instructors in his elementary or high schools, so he remained self-taught until college - he majored in art at UofL, and later at UK.
 Wyman took a special interest in ceramics after seeing contemporary pottery and sculpture, went back to UK for two more years of studio classes, and has now been working in clay for 23 years.

-Wyman's designs are original, and he says he avoids influences from other artists so his work remains unique.
+Wyman's work is hand-built, without use of a wheel; pieces are constructed one at a time, using slab or coil processes.
+He uses commercially produced clay that is specific to the firing process.
+His designs are original, and he says he avoids influences from other artists so his work remains unique.
 He has been featured in Joe Molinaro's Pottery Tour of Kentucky, and in "Arts Across Kentucky", both published by Crystal Communications, Lexington, Kentucky.
+Wyman has won many awards for his work, and has pieces in galleries in Kentucky, Florida and Ohio.
+He has been one of Open Ground's most popular presenters, and is a serious sidewalk scavenger and trustworthy mechanic.

 ____________________________________________________________________